-Southeast Asia VS South Pacific – You Decide
+Southeast Asia vs the South Pacific

 Naga Fireball Festival

 A paranormal, other-worldly phenomenon or nothing more than a clever hoax?
 See for yourself at the Naga Fireball Festival, held in the Nong Khai province of Thailand, along the Mekong River.

 The two-day festival takes place in October at the end of Buddhist Lent, when the intensity of the fireballs is said to be at its peak.
 Check out the long-boat racing, food fair and a light and sound presentation.
 The glowing fireballs appear at night and rise from the depths of the Mekong River into the air for hundreds of metres before suddenly disappearing.
 Many believe the fireballs come from Naga, a fabled serpent that lives in the water and shoots the orbs into the air to welcome Buddha back to earth after Lent.
 Skeptics say it’s nothing more than flammable phosphine gas rising from the river and spontaneously combusting.
 You be the judge.

 PAPUA NEW GUINEA

 Held annually in Alotau, the Kenu and Kundu Festival celebrates the society and traditional culture of the locals.
 The festival binds together the history of these people with their modern existence.
 One of the main highlights of the festival is the traditional war canoe races.
 Other events include dances, drum performances, crafts and food.

 This three-day cultural celebration shares the rich history of the Papua New Guinean people from this province.
 Visit and you’ll have the opportunity to engage with locals and immerse yourself in a vibrant and colourful display of history.